Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (l) Restitution ordered under this Section shall not

-be subject to disbursement by the circuit clerk under Section 27.5 of the Clerks of Courts Act.
+be subject to disbursement by the circuit clerk under the Criminal and Traffic Assessment Act.

 (m) A restitution order under this Section is a